StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-custom-tags/about-custom-tags.md

     !!! warning "Changes applied everywhere"
         Modifying or deleting a custom tag applies to all instances of that tag across cases, alerts, and observables within the organization.

-* You can also [view the number of times a custom tag appears](view-custom-tag-statistics.md) in cases, case templates, alerts, and observables.
+* [View the number of times a custom tag appears](view-custom-tag-statistics.md) in cases, case templates, alerts, and observables.
 This helps with cleanup and maintaining consistent naming.

 ## Permissions